 Luhr Jensen (electric smoker company) says...

-From the booklet that came with my Big Chief Smoker, the times vary depending on thickness: "Brine chunks 1" thick, 8 to 12 hours or overnight.
+From the booklet that came with my Big Chief electric smoker, the times vary depending on thickness.
+"Brine chunks 1" thick, 8 to 12 hours or overnight.
 Brine fillets to 1/2" thick about 4 hours and small whole fish or very thin pieces about 2 to 4 hours."

-I've always just done overnight regardless and used a more elaborate brine with soy sauce and white wine.
-Always comes out awesome.
-Be sure to rinse well and let sit out on the counter for at least an hour until you notice a glossy, sticky pellicle form on the outside of the fish.
+You'll notice a glossy, sticky pellicle on the outside of the fish.
 It's necessary for the smoking to cook the fish right.
-I think it locks in the moisture to the appropriate amount, but not positive on that.
+It locks in the moisture to the appropriate amount, but not positive on that.